Test-More/test-more/README.md

     any number of plugins.

-If you want to write something that both exports new functions, and effects behavior, you should write both a Tool distribution, and a Plugin distribution, then a Bundle that loads them both.
-This is important as it helps avoid the [Test::Most](https://metacpan.org/pod/Test::Most) problem, which is where a package exports much-desired tools, but also produces undesirable side effects.
+If you want to write something that both exports new functions, and effects behavior, you should write both a Tools distribution, and a Plugin distribution, then a Bundle that loads them both.
+This is important as it helps avoid the problem where a package exports much-desired tools, but also produces undesirable side effects.

 # INCLUDED BUNDLES